 All I could do was compare this experience in Goa with others in India, such as one experience in Udhampur.
 In that typical North Indian town, a group of us spent an hour or so in a local barber, getting traditional shaves, drinking chai, talking to an ex-Army general, walking through meat markets, meeting local school children, being invited (and going) to an engagement party, and just pottering about taking-in Amazing India.
 Hmm, that?
 Or being hassled ALL day by touts in super-touristy Goa?

 If you like beaches with warm water (and barely any waves), and you’re planning on a holiday to just relax and basically do nothing but eat, then Goa isn’t too bad.
 And to be fair, I’m sure people like it for good reasons, but it’s just not a place we enjoyed.
 We absolutely love India, but as silly as this sounds, Goa just didn’t feel like India.

 I should also add that there’s a lot more to Goa than the beaches.
-The roads are better than most developed countries (seriously), the seafood is fantastic, renting a scooter is very easy, there are areas with Portugese influence, and the people (who aren’t touts) are nice enough.
+The roads are better than most developed countries (seriously).
+The seafood is fantastic and renting a scooter is very easy.
+There are areas with a Portuguese influence and the people (who aren’t touting) are nice enough.
 We spoke to another blogger who spent a week or so traveling to the far reaches of Goa on a scooter, and it sounded like we saw a very different place to what we did.
 But when most of us talk about Goa, we talk about the beaches, and for us, the beaches were really not our cup of tea.